data-on-k8s-book/outline/README.md

 *   Extending Kubernetes with custom resources
 *   The Operator pattern
+*   Using Helm to bring it together
-*   NoSQL Case Study: Cass-operator
+*   NoSQL Case Study: Cass-operator & Medusa
 *   Relational Case Study: Vitess

 ## Chapter 5: Streaming Data on Kubernetes